Season trivia for J1 League 2025

 Best scoring couple

-The players who have been behind the most goals this season so far are Rafael Ratão - Lucas Fernandes (Cerezo Osaka) and Taichi Hara - Rafael Elias (Kyoto Sanga).
-In total, the different pair of players have scored 6 goals, with one player scoring the goal and the other assisting it.
+The players who were behind the most goals for their team in the 2025 season were the players Rafael Ratão - Lucas Fernandes (Cerezo Osaka) and Taichi Hara - Rafael Elias (Kyoto Sanga).
+Together they scored 6 goals for their teams, where one of the players scored the goal and the other one assisted to it.

 Fastest goalscorer